Acute Appendicitis

 What is the treatment for appendicitis?

-This usually involves surgery (appendicectomy) to remove the inflammed appendix.
+This usually involves surgery (appendicectomy) to remove the inflamed appendix.
+Antibiotics alone may not be sufficient and the appendicitis may persist, worsens or recur.

 Appendicitis Surgery (Appendicectomy)